 Maps and Map Files

-Each of the rides has a map and a complete cue sheet (linked below).
+Each of the SVT Gravel Ride Network (GRN) rides described on this page has a map and a complete cue sheet in it’s description.

 13.4 miles, Moderately Hilly

 14.2 miles, Moderately Hilly